Dpdl-io/DpdlEngine/README.md

 Dpdl is a <ins>**constrained device**</ins> and <ins>**rapid prototyping** programming language framework</ins> with built-in database technology.
-Dpdl enables access to the Java platform API and external java libraries and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C/C++ code, Python, Julia, Lua and OCaml** programming languages directly within Dpdl scripts.
+Dpdl enables access to the Java platform API and external java libraries and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C/C++ code, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.
 Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C/C++ Data Analysis framework is also available as Dpdl language plug-in.

 ## <ins>Dpdl</ins> ( Java API + Embedded C/C++ + Python + Julia + OCaml) = <ins>Powerful and Versatile</ins>